Advanced Separation Methods

 Rohan Akolkar

-Milton and Tamar Maltz Professorship in Energy Innovation at the Great Lakes Institute for Energy Innovation
+Milton and Tamar Maltz Professor of Energy Innovation

 Professor, Chemical Engineering